Get Opioid Use Treatment

 Treatment is Effective

-Treatment helps people stop using the problem drug and helps people address life issues they may have tied to the addiction, such as feelings of low self-worth, a bad home or work situation or spending time with people who use drugs.
+Treatment helps people stop using the problem drug and helps people address life issues they may have tied to the opioid substance use, such as feelings of low self-worth, a bad home or work situation or spending time with people who use drugs.

 It helps them get through withdrawal and cope with cravings and regain a normal state of mind.

-Just as important, treatment helps people address life issues they might have that are tied to the addiction, such as feelings of low self-worth, a bad situation at work or home, or spending time with people who use drugs.
+Just as important, treatment helps people address life issues they might have that are tied to the opioid substance use, such as feelings of low self-worth, a bad situation at work or home, or spending time with people who use drugs.

 Medication-assisted treatment (MAT)

-Research shows that a combination of medication and therapy can successfully treat these disorders, and for some people struggling with addiction, MAT can help sustain recovery and is approved by the Food and Drug Administration (FDA).
+Research shows that a combination of medication and therapy can successfully treat these disorders, and for some people struggling with opioid substance use, MAT can help sustain recovery and is approved by the Food and Drug Administration (FDA).

 This treatment approach has been shown to: